KLaFleur/Science-Maps/README.md

 # Science-Maps

+## Usage
+I wrote this script as a tool to discover trends in research practices.
+These insights are meaningful on a few levels.
+For one, it's fun to check out patterns in research for certain animals, plants, or geographical features (Figure.
+1).
+On a more serious note, the script can illuminate imbalances in research location, which can have serious social implications and dire consequences for the integrity of the research as conclusions are weaker and more dangerous when certain populations or areas are underrepresented.

 ## Overview
 This project takes as input a search for something that would be the subject of scientific research and a number of articles to scrape from, and returns a csv of locations found in the abstracts of the articles returned by the desired search (using [sciencedirect.com](sciencedirect.com) ).